182Deucey/Bumaat_Enhanced_Student_repository/README.md

 - Kept adding students until I hit 10 (the max) and tried adding an 11th one, it correctly said the list is full instead of crashing or messing up the array.
+- Tried adding a student with a multi-word name ("Ken Miles") and major ("Computer Science") after running into a bug where they got cut off and shifted into the wrong fields (see below) — after the fix, both came through correctly and saved to the file exactly as typed.

 ## Problems I ran into / things I had to think about